Compulsory conferences are confidential meetings where parties discuss ways to resolve their dispute with the help of a member or mediator.

 Read the notice or orders you receive from VCAT carefully.

 In some cases, VCAT's orders or notice may instruct you to prepare a position paper and give a copy to the other parties before the compulsory conference.
 Your position paper should explain the details of the dispute, what you are claiming or saying in response to the claim, and how you think the dispute could be resolved.
-Even if you are not asked to prepare a position paper, you should be ready to say these things to the member at the compulsory conference.
+Even if you are not asked to prepare a position paper, you should be ready to say these things to the member or mediator at the compulsory conference.
 Consider the other party's point of view and come to the compulsory conference with an open mind.

 What to bring to the compulsory conference